Locations:

 Surgery

-Surgeries for severe cases of Ménière’s disease either redirect or relieve the pressure from your inner ear fluid.
+Surgeries for severe cases of Ménière’s disease redirect or relieve the pressure from your inner ear fluid.
 Procedures include:

-• Vestibular nerve section: Your vestibular nerve sends balance signals to your brain.
+• Vestibular nerve section.
+Your vestibular nerve sends balance signals to your brain.
 During the procedure, a provider cuts the nerve to prevent vertigo attacks (while preserving your hearing).

 Outlook / Prognosis